Criminal Law - Federal

 Cockfighting is one of the earliest recorded spectator sports, dating back centuries.
-These fights consist of two birds or roosters being placed in a small fighting ring, known as a cock pit, to battle until one of the roosters kills the other.
+These fights consist of two birds or roosters placed in a small fighting ring, known as a cock pit, to battle until one of the roosters kills the other.

-Possessing a bird for the purpose of cockfighting is prohibited in the District of Columbia and 39 states.
-Attending a cockfight as a spectator is a crime in District of Columbia and 43 states.
+Possessing a bird for the purpose of cockfighting is prohibited in 39 states and D.C.
+Attending a cockfight as a spectator is a crime in 43 states and Washington, D.C.

 The Agriculture Improvement Act, also known as the 2018 Farm Bill, increased the priority of enforcing and prosecuting animal fighting charges as well by creating steps and a referral system for the FBI, Department of Agriculture, and other investigative agencies to utilize.

 With the passing of the 2018 Farm Bill, all animal fighting in every part of the country was banned, including the territories of Puerto Rico, American Samoa, Guam, the Northern Mariana Islands, and the Virgin Islands.

 However, this has been the subject of controversy as cockfighting has served as part of the culture for a number of these U.S. territories.
 Some residents of these territories have protested the federal government banning the practice.